 2. Does this accounting software suit my small business or industry?

+Many top digital transformation companies are now incorporating business accounting software into their operations to streamline financial management and improve overall efficiency.
 Not all accounting software is alike, and while certain platforms have a more general scope, others may be built to suit the needs of a specific industry.
 So don’t just go for the software with the highest reviews or most extensive user base.
 Instead, there might be a smaller platform tailor-made for businesses in your field.